codahale/sneaker/README.md

 In general, if the `aws` command works, `sneaker` should work as well.

+If you have multi-factor authentication enabled for your AWS account (**and you should**), you may need to provide a token via the `AWS_SESSION_TOKEN` environment variable.

 ### Setting Up The Environment

 You should also specify which region you'll be operating in via the